WUSTL-Biol4220/home/labs/lab_11.md

 $ git pull
 ```

-That's all we'll cover in this tutorial
+That's all we'll cover in this tutorial.
+Later labs may use RIS to assemble raw sequence data into genomes.
+You are certainly encouraged to use RIS or other server resources to complete your course project.

 ---